semuconsulting/Gamepad_PS4BT/README.md

    * 5V on USB Host board  --> 5V on Arduino
    * 0V on USB Host board  --> GND on Arduino
-   * TX on USB Host board  --> RX on Arduino
+   * TX on USB Host board  --> RX1 on Arduino
-   * RX on USB Host board  --> TX on Arduino
+   * RX on USB Host board  --> TX1 on Arduino
    * USB on USB Host board --> USB Bluetooth dongle

-## Enabling Serial HEX mode on the USB Host board
+## Enabling I2C mode on the USB Host board

-**NB:** the Hobbytronics USB Host boards normally come pre-configured in I2C rather than Serial mode.
-In order to enable Serial HEX mode, it is necessary to change the settings via the USB Host board's UART port, typically via an [FTDI USB-Serial adapter](http://www.hobbytronics.co.uk/prototyping/usb-serial-adapter/ftdi-basic).
+**NB:** the Hobbytronics USB Host boards normally come pre-configured in I2C mode.
+If this has been changed to Serial at any point, it will be necessary to change the settings via the USB Host board's UART port, typically via an [FTDI USB-Serial adapter](http://www.hobbytronics.co.uk/prototyping/usb-serial-adapter/ftdi-basic).
 If a suitable FTDI adapter is not available, the configuration can be done using an Arduino UNO as a makeshift USB-Serial adapter.

 ### Configuring the USB Host board via an FTDI USB-Serial adapter: